 Sometimes I miss Mary’s shift and a man with a memorized talk tells me about the airport.
 I know about the airport and I turn my mind off and sit with a frozen look on my face while my mind goes to other places.
 I can’t wait to get to my stop, then.
 All I can think is that he’s not Mary and now I have a long drive home without the pleasure of our short visit.
 Mary always makes the drive better.

 We need more Marys in this world – more people to greet us with a smile and ask how our trip went, to make us realize the world is not always frightening and that an airport shuttle can be a place of comfort.
-In the busyness of life, we tend to overlook the importance of lifting one’s face from the downward looking at the phone and smiling at others.
-We need more Marys to show us it’s okay to talk to strangers.
+In the busyness of life, we tend to overlook the importance of lifting one’s face from our phones and smiling at others.
+We need more Marys to show us it’s important to talk to strangers.